astronomer/docs/learn/airflow-isolated-environments.md

 To get a list of all parameters of the `@task.external_python` decorator /  ExternalPythonOperator, see the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/ExternalPythonOperator).

-## `@task.virtualenv` decorator / PythonVirtualenvOperator
+## `@task.virtualenv`

 The Virtualenv operator (`@task.virtualenv` or PythonVirtualenvOperator) creates a new virtual environment each time the task runs.
+If you are only specifying different package versions, you do not need to create or specify a Python binary.

 :::warning